near/NEPs/specs/Economics/README.md

 ## Contract Rewards

-Contract account is rewarded with 30% of gas burnt during execution of its functions, for the possibility to invoke them.
+Contract account is rewarded with 30% of gas burnt during the execution of its functions.
 Rewarding happens after applying the corresponding receipt with [`FunctionCallAction`](../RuntimeSpec/Actions.md#functioncallaction), gas is converted to tokens using gas price of the current block.